 (b) Includes all legal actions pending before the Federal Mine Safety and Health Review Commission, together with the Administrative Law Judges thereof, for each of our iron ore operations.
 These actions may have been initiated in prior quarters.
-All of the legal actions were initiated by us to contest citations, orders or proposed assessments issued by the Federal Mine Safety and Health administration, and if we are successful, may result in the reduction or dismissal of those citations, orders or assessments.
-As of the last day of the period, all 32 legal actions were to contest citations and proposed assessments.
+All but one of the legal actions were initiated by us to contest citations, orders or proposed assessments issued by the Federal Mine Safety and Health administrations.
+One legal action was initiated by an employee under Section 105(c) of the Mine Act.
+As of the last day of the period, all 20 legal actions were to contest citations and proposed assessments.